Setup

 If you haven’t already, now is a good time to look over all the methods in my_task.py.
 Try making simple changes, such as adding a multiplication task, and running them with the workbench.

-On the next page, we’ll discuss how you can design a task to be useful for AI safety evaluations.
+On the next page, we’ll discuss how you can design a task to be useful for evaluating AI agent capabilities.